azstack/Android-SDK-Documentation/README.md

         });
 ```

-In the getUserInfo(List<String> azStackUserIds, int purpose) method, you must return app's user information (azStackUserId, name, avatar) via JSONArray and call azStackClient.getUserInfoComplete(arrayContact, purpose) method.
+In the getUserInfo(List<String> azStackUserIds, int purpose) method, you need return users'information (including azStackUserId, name, avatar) equivalent to the list azStackUserIds via JSONArray.
+At the end of this medthod, you must call azStackClient.getUserInfoComplete(arrayContact, purpose) method.
 These information will be displayed on chat, call screen.
 You can check the sample for more detail how to implement this method.

 # 4. API
 ### 4.1 Chat with a user